-This simple bread pudding recipe is soft on the inside, toasty on the outside, sweetened and baked with a traditional custard, pecans, and is topped with a vanilla bourbon sauce.
-A boozy breakfast sure to delight.
+This simple bread pudding recipe is soft on the inside, toasty on the outside, and topped with toasted pecans and a drizzle of sweet vanilla sauce.
+Add a touch of bourbon or pecan to the vanilla custard sauce for a boozy breakfast treat!

 - Eggs.
 Whole large eggs for the custard and bread pudding, yolks for the bourbon sauce.